 Following is a description of the valuation methodology used for investments measured at fair value.
-There have been no changes in the methodologies used at December 31, 2016 and 2015.
+There have been no changes in the methodologies used at December 31, 2017 and 2016.

-- Money market funds Cash and based upon the current stated value per the investment advisors. - Mutual funds Fair value is equal to the reported net asset value of the fund, which is the price at which additional shares can be obtained. - Corporate bonds Fair value is based upon current yields available on comparable securities of issuers with similar ratings, the security's terms and conditions, and interest rate and credit risk. - Certificates of deposit Generally valued at original cost plus accrued interest, which approximates fair value. - Equities Fair value is based upon the closing price reported on the active market in which the individual equities are traded.
+- Money market funds Cash and based upon the current stated value per the investment advisors. - Mutual funds Fair value is equal to the reported net asset value of the fund, which is the price at which additional shares can be obtained. - Corporate bonds Fair value is based upon current yields available on comparable securities of issuers with similar ratings, the security's terms and conditions, and interest rate and credit risk. - Certificates of deposit Generally valued at original cost plus accrued interest, which approximates fair value.